werneazc/cgra-systemc/README.md

 - Linux CMD-line variable `GSYSC_ROOT` pointing to the root directory of your gSysC clone and `SYSTEMC_LIBRARIES` pointing to library file of SystemC.

 You can run `install_requirements.sh` to set up the requirements automatically.
-(Ubuntu support only at this point)
+(Ubuntu and support only at this point)

 ### Usability